coco-frens/whitepaper/whitepaper.md

 # Whitepaper: Coco Coin - Bridging Art and Blockchain

-## NOTICE: THIS IS A PROPOSED WHITEPAPER AND IS NOT COPY SAFE UNTIL RATIFIED BY OTHER MEMBERS OF THE COMMUNITY

 ## Abstract

 Coco Coin (COCO) is an ERC-20 token built on the Ethereum blockchain, intertwining the worlds of art and blockchain technology.
 This whitepaper delves into the concept, creation, and aspirations of Coco Coin, exploring its origins as a meme-based token and its evolution into a community-driven platform for digital artists.